o3de/o3de.org/content/docs/user-guide/components/reference/camera/camera-rig.md

 ![\[Image NOT FOUND\]](/images/user-guide/component/offset-position.png)

-**Look\-at Behaviors** has the following properties:
+**Look-at Behaviors** has the following properties:

 **Positional Offset**
 Vector displacement of the target transform's position.

 **Offset Is Relative**
 If selected, uses local coordinates.
-If deselected, uses world\-basis vectors for the offset.
+If deselected, uses world-basis vectors for the offset.

 ### Rotate Camera Target